rwth-iat/aas_repository_server/README.md

-# AAS Registry Server
+# AAS Repository Server

-An Implementation of an AssetAdministrationShell Registry server, using the [Eclipse BaSyx Python SDK](https://github.com/eclipse-basyx/basyx-python-sdk).
+An Implementation of an AssetAdministrationShell Repository server, using the [Eclipse BaSyx Python SDK](https://github.com/eclipse-basyx/basyx-python-sdk).

 ## How to Use (Further features follow):